hnhkj/pcapsipdump/README.txt

  -R   RTP filter.
 Specifies what kind of RTP information to include in capture:
       'rtp+rtcp' (default), 'rtp', 'rtpevent', 't38', or 'none'.
  -n   Number-filter.
 Only calls to/from specified number will be recorded
-      Argument is string.
-Recompile as 'make DEFS=-DUSE_REGEXP' to get regexp support.
+      Argument is a regular expression.
+See 'man 7 regex' for details.
  -l   Record only each N-th call (i.e. '-l 3' = record only each third call) For the expression syntax, see 'man 7 pcap-filter'